ykeren6/ada-template-website/index.md

 This is the task given to you in the game Wikispeedia: you have to find your way from one article to another using only hyperlinks.
 On the map above, each dot is an article and each line represents a hyperlink from one to the other.
 When you start the game, you are dropped into your start article and you have to navigate in Wikipedia to your target article.
 The map is actually just in your mind.
 Understanding how users choose to navigate this network can be very informative about what subjects users believe relate to each other.

+You can take a look at what that can look like here by choosing a past adventure other explorers have gone on:

+<iframe src="browsers/network_map_clustered_nodes_with_dropdown.html" width="100%" height="600" style="border:none;"></iframe>

+This map is maybe closer to how you would actually imagine it to be to orient yourself.
+The articles are sorted by proximity of vocabulary used in each one, so Paris is sorted close to France, anything to do with Poland forms a cluster...

 Now this task sounds pretty scary, we get it.